-Myth 4 — Most sexual abuse of boys is committed by homosexual males.
+Myth 4 — The myth that most sexual abuse of boys is committed by homosexual males.

 People who sexually abuse or exploit boys are not expressing homosexuality – any more than people who sexually abuse or exploit girls are engaging in heterosexual behavior.
 They are deeply confused individuals who, for various reasons, desire to sexually use or abuse children, and have acted on that desire.
 (See Why Do People Sexually Use or Abuse Children?)